to Overview

 System.out.println(read.getLastName()); // => Bar

-This requires a bit more code (less if static imports are used).
+This requires a bit more code, although it’s less when using static imports.
 Now that we can read hidden state, how about writing to it?
 It works quite similar:

 interface NameWritable {